Jon-Cavaliere/XeLLedit/README.md

 # XeLLedit

-Xelledit is a GUI program for creating custom ascii art for inclusion when building XeLL Reloaded It generates a fully formated asciiart.h file
+Xelledit is a GUI program for creating custom ANSI art for inclusion when building XeLL Reloaded It generates a fully formated asciiart.h file

 ![alt text](https://cavaliere.codes/images/XeLLedit.png)